INTERNATIONAL PROTOCOL AND SOFT DIPLOMACY CONFERENCE 2021

 René Spaan, leader of the Smart Mobility project (The Netherlands), addressed “Personal Anecdotes Working with Mexican Diplomacy”.
 He began with a revelation inherent in his experience: “If you work as many people, there may be those who do not keep their word”, alluding to the absence of seriousness in the business environment.
-He placed special emphasis on credibility and on “legal and financial” factors in business.
+He placed particular emphasis on credibility and on “legal and financial” factors in business.

-Gerardo Correas, president of the International School of Protocol (Spain), discussed “Protocol: Sentiment to Communicate” established several conclusive details aimed at understanding the function of the protocol and asserted “the protocol is nothing other than techniques to organize and they must occupy in each country depending on the current forms of communication.
+Gerardo Correas, president of the International School of Protocol (Spain), discussed “Protocol: Sentiment to Communicate” established several conclusive details aimed at understanding the function of the protocol and asserted “the protocol is nothing other than techniques to organise and they must occupy in each country depending on the current forms of communication.
 You have to place it in the context in which we live”.

-He commented on working on the different emotions of the participants in an event in order to make it an experience and suggested that the social sciences should be incorporated into the protocol to guarantee the proposed objective.
+He commented on working on the different emotions of the participants in an event to make it an experience and suggested that the social sciences be incorporated into the protocol to guarantee the proposed objective.
 He was conclusive when he said: “Each event should be an experience that channels feelings and emotions.”

-She highlighted the importance of knowledge in permanent professional growth and how “they will facilitate the opening of new doors in the workplace” and emphasized, “each of us must be the best ambassador of their own country in the world.”
+She highlighted the importance of knowledge in permanent professional growth and how “they will facilitate the opening of new doors in the workplace” and emphasised that “each of us must be the best ambassador of their own country in the world.”
 She shared her varied experience – in various international settings – and suggested creating a “business life” style to work.

 She also stressed that “we must be aware of the hierarchies of the country we visit and know the flags and symbols.
 The flags of a company should not be next to the emblems of the States.
 We must know about the matters concerning gift giving and receiving.
-Companies and embassies must have their own gift protocol where they establish prices, details, and delivery methods.
-It is a symbol of friendship that means you are important, we appreciate it” and she suggested giving the professional card according to the cultural context of the nation.
+Companies and embassies must have their gift protocol where they establish prices, details, and delivery methods.
+It is a symbol of friendship that means you are important; we appreciate it,” and she suggested giving the professional card according to the cultural context of the nation.